 Finally, consider complementary businesses whose operations might benefit from your efforts.
 If you launch an event space, for example, consider whether local wedding planners or caterers might be interested in investing in your effort.
 Their investment can help them diversify their finances and invest in a venture that could boost their own business.

 Now, finding silent partners is one thing — getting them to invest is another.
 Below, we’ll quickly cover a few methods to attract and keep investors.

 How to Attract Investors

+- Draft a succinct and effective pitch.
 Develop a pitch that includes your concept, product or service samples, and information about your existing competition.
-Also include survey results, marketing plans, bios of your key personnel and budget information.
+Check out some pitch examples here.